ibm-cloud-docs/cis/alerts.md

 By default, alert policies are enabled when created.
 You can disable alerts that you created by switching the toggle in the **Enabled** column.

-### Creating an advanced security alert policy by using the console
+### Creating an advanced security alert policy in the UI
 {: #ui-create-advanced-security-alert}

-To create an advanced security alert by using the console, take the following steps:
+To create an advanced security alert in the UI, take the following steps:

 1. Click **Create**.
 1. Select Advanced security events alert.